cocomr/cocodoc/index.md

 	Enable the collection of statistics of the execution of each component.
 The information are printed every 5 seconds, to change this value pass a new time to the option.
 * -g [ --graph ] arg
 	Create the graph of the various components and of their connections.
+* -d [--disable] args
+	Accept a list of components name.
+These components will be not instantiated.
+This applies both to normal task and to peers.